-- Cost Approach looks at what it cost to build the company and the replacement cost to arrive at a value.
-This generally always yields the lowest values and is considered the least instructive method.
+- A cost approach considers your cost to build the company and the replacement cost in order to arrive at a value.
+This generally always yields the lowest values and is considered the least beneficial method for a seller.

-- DCF, or Discounted Cash Flow, estimates future cash flows and adjusts for time value.
-While this method is viable and technically correct, it produces theoretical values that can be divorced from market realities because projections of future performance and the appropriate discount rate are open to interpretation.
+- A discounted cash flow (DCF) method estimates future cash flows and adjusts for the length of time.
+While technically correct, this approach can be divorced from market realities because projections of future performance and the appropriate discount rate are open to interpretation.

-- Relative Value takes into account the value of other, similar companies, and precedent transactions.
-This forms the foundation of market multiples, which will be discussed below.
-Note that the devil is in the details in terms of determining the proper comparison companies.
+- A relative value approach takes into account the value of similar companies, and prior relevant transactions.
 Because the market changes over time, it is important to use the most recent comparable transactions as possible.
 It is very similar to valuing a house– you look at the most recent sales of nearby houses and adjust based upon differences (number of bedrooms, square footage, etc.).
-Also, finding reliable data for small private companies can often be challenging.
+However, finding reliable data for small private companies can often be challenging.

-Multiples vary by industry, whose differences can generally be attributed to differences in the expected growth rate and risk levels.
-Multiples tend to be higher in industries with high growth potential or with lower underlying risk levels.
+Multiples vary by industry, and tend to be higher in sectors with high growth potential or lower underlying risk levels.

-Having analyzed hundreds of lower middle market transactions, we’ve observed that the vast majority of businesses sell within the range of four to six times earnings, with five consistently being the most common for an average business that grows slowly.
+Having analyzed hundreds of lower middle market transactions, we’ve observed that the vast majority of businesses sell within the range of four to six times earnings, with a multiple of five most common for an average business that grows slowly.

-- Historical earnings are being used as a proxy for what to expect future earnings to be—to the extent that past earnings are not reflective of the sustainable earning capacity of the business, the multiple paid will be impacted.
+- Historical earnings, which serve as a proxy for what a buyer could expect in future earnings.
+But if past earnings are not reflective of the sustainable earning capacity of the business, the multiple will be impacted.

-- Businesses generating stable recurring revenues command much higher multiples than project-based revenue.
+- Businesses generating stable recurring revenue command much higher multiples than project-based revenue.

-- Higher-margin companies typically command higher multiples, as this is assumed to insinuate greater pricing power and resiliency.
+- Higher-margin companies typically command higher multiples, as this is assumed to provide greater pricing power and resiliency.